sameer9j/NLP_doc_similarity/README.md

 # NLP_doc_similarity

-Code to check the document similarity
+Purpose: To check the document similarity using different metrics

+Tools used: Jupyter Notebook